ddprrt/ddprrt.github.io/_posts/2018-12-27-top-talks-to-watch-2018.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3h4sIfKfqEs" frameborder="0" allowfullscreen></iframe>
 </div>

-## Siren Hofvander - Making Security an integreated part of the SW Dev Lifecycle
+## Siren Hofvander - Making Security an integrated part of the SW Dev Lifecycle

 I had the pleasure to see [Siren](https://twitter.com/securitypony)'s talk this year life at [DevOne](https://devone.at).
 Siren gave probably the best introduction to security in software one can think of.

-Where the usual security talk is filled with creepy stories of big security holes and the devastating effects of not thinking everythin through to the end, Siren takes a step back, tells everyone to relax, and shows a good way of taking on security one step at a time.
+Where the usual security talk is filled with creepy stories of big security holes and the devastating effects of not thinking everything through to the end, Siren takes a step back, tells everyone to relax, and shows a good way of taking on security one step at a time.